ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 Now you have finished all the steps to prepare your cores for Chipyard!
 To generate the custom core, simply follow the instructions in :ref:`custom_chisel` to add your project to the build system, then create a config by following the steps in :ref:`hetero_socs_`.
 You can now run any desired workflow for the new config just as you do for the built-in cores.

+If you would like to see how an actual core are integrated into Chipyard, ``generators/ariane/src/main/scala/ArianeTile.scala`` provides a concrete example of integrating a third party Verilog core Ariane.

 Appendix: Common Config Keys
 ----------------------------